-LPEMS crews will always be masked when interacting on an emergency call with you, crews will also be gloved, and ask you to or place onto you a mask.
-Crews will upgrade to higher levels of respiratory and body coverings based on call and treatment nature.
+LPEMS crews will always be masked when interacting on an emergency call with you, crews will also be gloved, and will ask you to wear a mask, or provide you one if needed.
+Crews will upgrade to higher levels of respiratory, eye, and body coverings based on call and treatment nature.

-Crews will also use a negative pressure system in the back of the ambulance by having the A/C or Heat blowing constantly, windows closed, and ventilation fan engaged to completely exchange air in the ambulance during patient encounters, we apologize for the noise.
+Crews will also use a negative pressure system in the back of the ambulance.
+This is accomplished by having the A/C or Heat blowing constantly, windows closed, and ventilation fan engaged to completely exchange air in the ambulance, we apologize for the noise.